Richard Leppla

 Richard Leppla (9 June 1914 – 4 August 1988) was a German fighter ace in the Luftwaffe during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross.
 Leppla claimed 68 aerial victories claimed in over 500 combat missions.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.

 Career

 Leppla was born on 9 June 1914 in Matzenbach, joining the army as a cadet in 1934, he transferred to the Luftwaffe in 1935 and was an Oberleutnant with 3 Staffel, Jagdgeschwader 51 (JG 51—51st fighter wing) when the war started.

-Leppla was Staffelkapitän (squadron leader) by March 1940, and claimed his first confirmed victory on 10 May, a Dutch Fokker G.I.
-By July he had claimed five victories, and during the Battle of Britain Hauptmann Leppla claimed eight more and was appointed Gruppenkommandeur (group commander) of III./JG 51.
+On 15 March 1940, Leppla was appointed Staffelkapitän (squadron leader) of 3.
+Staffel of JG 51, replacing Hauptmann Erich Gerlitz who was transferred.
+He claimed his first aerial victory on 10 May, a Dutch Fokker D.XXI.
+By July he had claimed five victories, and during the Battle of Britain.

+On 10 November 1940, Leppla was appointed Gruppenkommandeur (group commander) of III.
+Gruppe of JG 51.
+He succeeded Hauptmann Walter Oesau who was transferred.
+In consequence, command of 3.
+Staffel was past on to Oberleutnant Heinrich Krafft.

+On 26 May 1941, III.
+Gruppe was withdrawn from the English Channel and relocated to Düsseldorf Airfield for a brief period of rest and replenishment.
+On 15 June, the Gruppe was ordered to Halászi, at the time in the General Government.